Fidelity Funds - Water & Waste Fund

 &/or ESG Overview:

-The FF Sustainable Water & Waste Fund is a thematic Environmental, Social, and Governance (ESG) fund that aims to achieve long-term capital growth from a portfolio primarily made up of equity securities issued by companies throughout the world involved in the design, manufacture, or sale of products and services used for or in connection with the water and waste management sectors.
+The FF Sustainable Water & Waste Fund is a thematic ESG fund that aims to achieve long-term capital growth from a portfolio primarily made up of equity securities issued by companies throughout the world involved in the design, manufacture, or sale of products and services used for or in connection with the water and waste management sectors.
 As this fund may invest globally, it may be exposed to countries considered to be emerging markets.
-It has the ability to invest across the water and waste value chains, including in companies developing new technologies to meet the ever-growing demand for such products and services and to help solve the environmental problems created by them.
+It can invest across the water and waste value chains, including in companies developing new technologies to meet the ever-growing demand for such products and services and to help solve the environmental problems created by them.

 Environmental characteristics include, but are not limited to, water and waste management.
 Controversies involving environmental characteristics are regularly monitored.
 Environmental characteristics are analysed by our fundamental analysts and rated through Fidelity ESG Ratings.
-The fund seeks to promote these characteristics by adhering to the Fidelity Sustainable family framework.
+T

 The water management sector includes but is not limited to, those companies involved in water production, water conditioning, de-salination, supply, bottling, transport and dispatching of water.
 The waste management sector includes but is not limited to, those companies involved in the collection, recovery and disposal of waste; including recycling, incineration, anaerobic digestion of food waste (biological processes) and landfilling of residual waste.
 The sector also includes those companies specialising in the treatment of wastewater, sewage, solid, liquid and chemical waste and any consulting or engineering services in connection with these activities.